shivamdhall/FNC-1_Challenge/README.md

 and features based on language model representations of headline and article body pairs.

 The machine learning models implemented are linear regressoin, logistic regression, random-forest calssification and a MLP neural network.

+The FNC-1 dataset can be downloaded from https://github.com/FakeNewsChallenge/fnc-1